microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/UsageGuide.md

-# Configuring the Spatial Awareness system via code
+# Configuring Mesh Observers via code

-TOC
-Configuring via Inspector
--> Spatial AW Mesh Obsever
--> Spatial Object Mesh Observer
-Configuring via Code

 TSDFSDFSDFSDF
 TODO: Rename to be like title in yaml